-Thoughts that Cloud our Decisions
+Thoughts that Cloud Our Decisions

-How to Remove the Obstacles
+How to Identify and Remove Obstacles

 As we increase our emotional intelligence and become self-aware, our emotional awareness expands, and we self-manage much better.
 The results are phenomenal.
 Remember to retain a positive attitude; negative self-talk is an obstacle that will derail you.

-I challenge you this week to try the following:
+To answer this question, I challenge you this week to try the following:

-- Change the words: always or never into just ‘this time' or 'sometimes.'
+- Change the words: always or never into 'this time' or 'sometimes.'

-- Accept responsibility for your actions and don't blame others.
+- Accept responsibility for your actions, and don't blame others.
 You always want to apologize and move forward when you make a mistake.
 It's equally important not to take on someone else's error or burden if you're not responsible.

 - Become more self-aware by developing your emotional intelligence.

-This article was originally published on March 5, 2017, and has been updated (April 2021).
+This article was originally published on March 5, 2017, and has been updated (July 2023).

 Are you Emotionally Intelligent?